 (f) From and after twenty-four (24) hours prior to the parade and continuing until the conclusion of the parade, all dogs, except seeing-eye dogs, police dogs and dogs which are actually part of the parade, shall be prohibited on public property along the parade route and staging areas whether or not such dogs are leashed.
-This subsection shall not prohibit owners of dogs who live adjacent to the parade route from taking their leashed dogs on walks to and from their leashed dogs on walks to and from their leashed dogs on walks to and from their property using the most direct route away from the parade route.
+This subsection shall not prohibit owners of dogs who live adjacent to the parade route from taking their leashed dogs on walks to and from their property using the most direct route away from the parade route.